 XML2EARMARK is a Web application that allows to convert an XML document into an EARMARK one (linearised in RDF/XML).

-Argument Model Ontology, an ontology that aims to encode the Toulmin's theory through OWL classes and properties, in order to describe a web of inter-linked entities that participate, with a specific role, in one or more arguments.
+Argument Model Ontology (a.k.a.
+AMO) is an ontology that aims to encode the Toulmin's theory through OWL classes and properties, in order to describe a web of inter-linked entities that participate in one or more arguments.

-EARMARK Ontology, an OWL 2 DL ontology that defines document meta-markup.
-It is an ontologically precise definition of markup that instantiates the markup of a text document as an independent OWL document outside of the text strings it annotates, and through appropriate OWL and SWRL characterizations it can define structures such as trees or graphs and can be used to generate validity constraints (including co-constraints currently unavailable in most validation languages).
-More information about the EARMARK project are available at the project webpage.
+EARMARK Ontology is an OWL 2 DL ontology that defines document meta-markup.
+It is an ontologically precise definition of markup that instantiates the markup of a text document as an independent OWL document outside of the text strings it annotates.

-EARMARK Overlapping Ontology, an ontology for modelling and inferring overlapping scenarios in EARMARK documents.
+EARMARK Overlapping Ontology (a.k.a.
+EOO), an ontology for modelling and inferring overlapping scenarios in EARMARK documents.

 The SPAR Ontologies form a suite of orthogonal and complementary OWL 2 DL ontology modules for the creation of comprehensive machine-readable RDF metadata for every aspect of semantic publishing and referencing.

 Best Paper Award at the 2015 ACM symposium on Document Engineering (DocEng 2015)

 Best Paper Award at the 3rd Asian Semantic Web Conference (ASWC 2008)

 Identifying key concepts in an ontology, through the integration of cognitive principles with statistical and topological measures

 Semantic Web for the Legal DomainSpecial Issue of Semantic Web – Interoperability, Usability, Applicability, ISSN: 1570-0844